Hananiyad/Final_project/README.md

 - I can see all available houses to rent
 - I want to search by different locations, prices and the number of room in the house
 - I can add houses to my favourite list

+# User Journey ✈️
+As a user, I can see all available houses that able to rent, search to find houses  inside my profile I have my information and control panel for my own houses available to rent.